anafro/anafro/README.md

 <h2 align="center">Projects</h2>
 I have two projects at this moment:

-* <a href="https://github.com/quark-dbms">Quark</a> is the biggest project I've ever made.
-This is a database management system, where the main emphasis
+<a href="https://github.com/quark-dbms">Quark</a> is the biggest project I've ever made.
+This is a database management system.

+Used technoligies:

+* Java
+* PHP
+* Node.js
+* Webstack (HTML5 / Sass / JavaScript)
+* Electron.js
+* Python
+* TypeScript
+* C#

+<a href="https://github.com/sakurator">Sakurator</a> is a website for learning Japanese alphabets: hiragana and katakana.

+Used technologies for the old version:

+* Node.js / Express.js
+* Prism.js
+* MySQL

+Used technologies for the new version:

+* PHP / Laravel
-*
+* MySQL

 <h2 align="center">Contacts</h2>